 It's Admissions Season!

-Register for a tour or inquire to learn more about WSP’s transformative preschool-12th education.
+Come visit our campuses or learn more about WSP’s transformative preschool-12th education.

 Welcome back from the DEIJB committee!
 DEIJB stands for Diversity, Equity, Inclusion, Justice, and Belonging.
 Our committee consists of faculty and administrative staff members who meet weekly for self-study, healthy discussions, and collaborative projects which make a positive difference in our school’s ongoing work of better incorporating DEIJB.